Ready, Set, Aloha: The Ultimate Hawai’i Packing List

 First-Aid Kit

-We know that accidents happen, even when on vacation.
+We all know that accidents happen, even when on vacation.
 If you plan on doing a lot of outdoor activities, keep a first-aid kit nearby in case you need to treat an injury.

 Reusable Grocery Bag